johnnyelwailer/openlayers/WEBGPU_STATUS.md

    - **Cons**: Increases per-frame GPU cost for all users (even if no picking happens), and making it synchronous would still require readback or a redesign that keeps pick results GPU-side (not currently compatible with `forEachFeatureAtPixel`).

 #### Recommendation (pragmatic path)
 - **Near-term**: Implement **CPU hit detection** for WebGPU vector so `forEachFeatureAtPixel` parity is possible without changing public APIs; make it fast via spatial indexing + early-out ordering heuristics.
+(Initial implementation is in place, but does not yet match all style-dependent semantics.)
 - **Optional (higher fidelity / future)**: Add a **GPU pick path** behind an async API surface (e.g. `layer.getFeatures(pixel)` for WebGPU renderers, or a new async map-level method) and/or as an internal refinement step where latency is acceptable (hover/tooltips).

 ## 6.1 Review Notes (2025-12-16)